programs-forensic-engineering-990x358

 Associate Degree in Forensic Engineering

-There are no available associate degree programs that focus on forensic engineering.
-However, students interested in pursuing the career and unable to commit to a bachelor’s degree right away may consider an associate degree in a related field such as general engineering or civil engineering.
+There are no available associate degree programs in forensic engineering.
+However, students interested in pursuing the career and unable to commit to a bachelor’s degree right away may consider an associate degree in a related field, such as general engineering or civil engineering.

-• Common courses: general chemistry; introduction to computer science; analytic geometry; calculus; general physics; linear algebra.
+• Common courses: general chemistry, introduction to computer science, analytic geometry, calculus, general physics, and linear algebra.

 • Sample program: Saddleback College